rejeep/prodigy.el/README.md

   this status will be used.
 * `ready` - The process is "actually" ready.
 Not managed by Prodigy.
 * `stopping` - Set when a service is stopping.
 * `failed` - The process failed.
+A service has this status if:
+  * It is not started within `prodigy-start-tryouts` seconds.
-A service will get this state if it is not started within `var` or not stopped within `var`.
+  * Or, it is not stopped within `prodigy-stop-tryouts` seconds.
+  * Or, if the process exit code is non zero.

 The only way Prodigy has an idea of the service status, is to look at the process status (note the difference between service and process